Vincentvanleeuwen/frontend-applications/README.md

 ## Which Features?

 I'm creating a lollipop chart in D3.js.
 The user can change the values of the graph and hover over the lollypops for more information.

-In this project I've also added animation on scroll.
-To create a more storytelling feel.
+In this project I've also added animation on scroll, to create a more storytelling feel.

 ## Which Data am I using?